 Several approaches are employed to accomplish these goals:

 Interrupt the Summer Slide

 Connect Readers with Community Experiences

-The Maricopa County Reads online summer reading program started in the summer of 2013.
-It has continued to grow since then, and now all 62 public libraries within Maricopa County are part of the Maricopa County Reads summer program.
-77,880 children, teens, and adults participated in the program in 2015.
+The Maricopa County Reads online summer reading program began in the summer of 2013.
+It has continued to grow, and now hosts all 62 public libraries within Maricopa County.
+More than 77,000 children, teens, and adults participate in the program annually.

 The Great Reading Adventure summer reading program software was developed by the Maricopa County Library District with support from the Arizona State Library, Archives and Public Records, a division of the Secretary of State, and federal funds from the Institute of Museum and Library Services.